 .png)

-Diaspora Co. founder Sana Javeri Kadri launched her business in 2017, selling jars of high-quality turmeric to Bay Area foodies with a bold vision: to ensure more of the profits from this newly trending spice went directly to Indian farmers.
+Diaspora Co. founder, Sana Javeri Kadri launched her business in 2017, selling jars of high-quality turmeric to Bay Area foodies with a bold vision: to ensure more of the profits from this newly trending spice went directly to Indian farmers.
 Sourcing turmeric from the third-generation Kasaraneni family farm in southeast India, she found demand outpaced supply, with early adopters waiting up to three months for their orders.

 By 2019, Diaspora Co. expanded to offer Baraka cardamom, Aranya black pepper, and Guntur Sannam chili.
 By 2022, the company had grown to 40 spices and masalas sourced from 26 farms across India and Sri Lanka.
 What started as a small pre-order business has now developed into a thriving direct-to-consumer model, with an expanding retail presence.
 By the end of 2025, Diaspora Co. plans to be on 1,000 grocery store shelves.
 And in 2024, ICA Fund joined this upward trajectory with an impact investment from the ICA Growth Fund.
 Diaspora Co. now joins a portfolio of over 70 inspiring companies growing profit and impact side by side.